floooh/fips/site/p060_imports.md

 Project imports are resolved during './fips gen' before running cmake ('./fips fetch' will only git-clone the projects).

-During './fips gen', a hidden file _.fips-imports.cmake_ will be created in the importing project's root directory which is included in the main CMakeLists.txt hierarchy and implements the actual cmake import magic.
+During './fips gen', a file _fips-imports.cmake_ will be created in the importing project's build directory which is included in the main CMakeLists.txt hierarchy and implements the actual cmake import magic.
 For a simple project like _fips-hello-world_ the file looks like this (details may change in newer fips versions):